Delayed Rebounds in the Two-Ball Bounce Problem: Introduction

 \section{Introduction}

-In a classic classroom demonstration of linear momentum conservation, a tennis ball is held above a basketball, and the two are simultaneously dropped to the floor.
-Surprisingly, the tennis ball rebounds much higher than the drop height.
-Textbook explanations suggest that when the upper ball is much less massive than the lower ball, it rebounds at three times the impact speed, bouncing to nine times the initial drop height \cite{mellen_superball_1968, harter_velocity_1971, herrmann_simple_1981}.
+In a common classroom demonstration of linear momentum conservation, a tennis ball is held above a basketball, and the two are simultaneously dropped to the floor.
+The tennis ball rebounds much higher than the drop height, surprising and exciting students.
+Textbook explanations suggest that when the upper ball is much less massive than the lower ball, it rebounds at three times the impact speed, bouncing to nine times the initial drop height. \cite{mellen_superball_1968, harter_velocity_1971, herrmann_simple_1981}

-Taking this theoretical prediction to heart, I brought a ping-pong ball for an in-class demonstration, alerting students to expect a bounce more impressive than the tennis ball's due to the larger mass disparity.
-The demo was a dud, with the ping-pong ball staying close to the basketball on the first bounce.
-However, with the balls carefully aligned, the small first bounce was followed by a noticeably higher second bounce.
-This paper will show that this ``delayed rebound effect" is robust, and can be explained with a simple force model.
+An interested student may wonder about the accuracy of this prediction, as well as its applicability to other combinations of sports balls.
+For instance, replacing the tennis ball with a ping-pong ball more closely matches the textbook assumptions, suggesting it should bounce higher than the tennis ball.
+Instead, the ping-pong ball often stays close to the basketball on the first bounce.
+However, with the balls carefully aligned, the small first bounce is followed by a noticeably higher second bounce.
+This work shows that this ``delayed rebound effect" is robust, and is explained with a simple force model.

 The classic justification for the high bounce of the tennis ball assumes that the basketball-floor collision is independent of the basketball-tennis ball collision.
-Closer inspection indicates that the simplifying assumption of this independent contact model (ICM) is invalid -- the lower ball often remains in contact with the floor when the two balls first make contact.
-Interestingly, ICM predictions are fairly accurate in many cases when the collisions are not truly independent.
-However, when the initial separation between the two balls is small, the final velocities can differ greatly from the ICM prediction, particularly when the balls are allowed to bounce more than once.
+The simplifying assumption of this independent contact model (ICM) does not withstand close inspection; the lower ball often remains in contact with the floor when the two balls first make contact.\cite{cross_vertical_2007} Interestingly, ICM predictions are fairly accurate in many cases when the collisions are not truly independent. \cite{berdeni_two-ball_2015} However, when the initial separation between the two balls is small, the final velocities differ greatly from the ICM prediction, particularly when the balls are allowed to bounce more than once.

-Impact mechanics is relevant in a variety of fields including engineering, granular materials, and molecular dynamics.
-Study of this simple toy model may inform simulations in these practical applications by demarcating the conditions under which the ICM model is useful, and where more detailed simulations are required to accurately reflect macroscopic effects.
-Detailed study of two-particle interactions can also be extended to chain collisions of multiple particles in a line \cite{kerwin_velocity_1972, patricio_hertz_2004, kires_astroblasterfascinating_2009, gharib_shock_2011, ricardo_maximizing_2015}.